persistenceOne/persistenceCore/docs/resources/TestnetContracts.md

 The contract is instantiated via a gov-proposal

-Get the $CODE_ID by doing `wasm list-code` after the proposal passes and proceed towards instantiation
+Get the $CODE_ID from `wasm list-code` after the proposal passes and proceed towards instantiation

 ```
 RESP=$(persistenceCore tx gov submit-proposal instantiate-contract $CODE_ID "$INIT" \